This monitoring program provides information on progress at Patangga. There are four pages of information here -

 In early January 2017 at the top of the ramp things are still looking a little sparse, but the Melaleucas continue to flourish.
 Some of the Myoporums on the embankment (RHS of photo) have been thinned.

-What can't be seen from the photopoint, but that is visible from other photopoints (see Location 3 in the saltmarsh and mangrove extent monitoring page, and the photo below) are the young mangroves that are starting to grow across the seaward end of the ramp.
+What can't be seen from the photopoint, but that can be seen from other photopoints (see Location 3 in the saltmarsh and mangrove extent monitoring page, and the Jan 2017 photo below) are the young mangroves that are starting to grow across the seaward end of the ramp.
 In behind these young new trees sediment is accumulating.
 Saltmarsh plants (mostly Suaeda australis so far, but there are also occasional Sarcocornia quinqueflora) are slowly gaining a toe-hold.
 Further along the embankment you can see the pneumatophores of the maturing mangroves are now sufficiently dense that a new cohort of seedlings has somewhere stable to establish.

 Monitoring the plantings in the saltmarsh retreat zone